About Unite Oregon, Rogue Valley

 Other issues we work on include the student debt crisis and college affordability, transportation access and affordability, economic justice for working women, and civic engagement.
 All of our work is approached through a racial justice lens and with a focus on developing the leaders of tomorrow as we build a powerful movement for justice.

 Throughout all of our campaigns and issue work, we are continuing our focus on developing new organizers and community leaders. as well as continuing to take a visible leadership role in the community as an organization.

 Or, come into our office!

-Unite Oregon, Rogue Valley is led locally by a leadership council of 5-10 members who live in our community.
-We prioritize people of color, people under 30, and women for Leadership Council positions.
-2-4 members of our leadership council are elected up to the statewide board of directors.
+Unite Oregon, Rogue Valley is led locally by leadership council of about 5-10 members who live in our community.
+We prioritize immigrants and refugees and people of color for leadership council positions.
+2-4 members of our leadership council are elected up to Unite Oregon's statewide Board of Directors.